Preparing For Success When Pitching An App to Angel Investors

 Dreams Vs. Reality

 Launching the next big app or start-up can feel like a dream come true — like you’re taking control of your future with Tech Entrepreneurship.
-Filled with promise, potential, the sky is the limit because your idea will be the “Next Big Thing.”
+Filled with promise, and potential, the sky is the limit because your idea will be the “Next Big Thing.”
 But reality check — did you know 70% of upstart tech companies fail, many in 20 months after raising around $1.3M in funding?

 What about those crowdfunded companies that make practical consumer hardware solutions you love to see on Kickstarter or Shark Tank?
 Did you know that 97% of these consumer hardware startup projects fail, die, or become zombies?
 (Source: Startup Failure Post-Mortems, CBInsights) This tells us that survival and successes are two different definitions.
 An idea can be ‘successful’ in earning social and financial support, even massive seed and crowdfunds, yet not fail at the most important task — surviving.

 So how can you set yourself up for success?
-As Conrad Szymanski, member of the Bridge Angel Investor group shared — “What's going to make this app stand out from an extremely crowded field?
-I see many phone app based pitches, but am always looking for and rarely see, what is the customer use case for adoption?”
+As Conrad Szymanski, a member of the Bridge Angel Investor group shared — “What's going to make this app stand out from an extremely crowded field?
+I see many phone app-based pitches, but am always looking for and rarely see, what is the customer use case for adoption?”

 Sara Lucas is the chief operating officer for New World Angels.
 “In terms of how people can show up better prepared when pitching an app, I would offer a few thoughts, some seem obvious, and they are not that different than presenting other ventures.

 - Have a pitch deck and, ideally, a well-thought-out business plan to accompany it.
 There are tons of resources available for both of these things and putting together and refining both of these documents helps an entrepreneur figure out if they have an idea or a potential business.

-- If the app is still under development, have a prototype or mock-ups of what the UI will be like.
+- If the app is still under development, have a prototype or mock-up of what the UI will be like.

 - Understand your revenue model.
 Good ideas need paying customers to become actual businesses.